 director, or … a person authorised generally or specifically in that behalf by the directors

 As a result, many private companies choose to employ a company secretary even though not required to do so.
-This reduces the administrative and corporate governance burdens otherwise placed on the directors and frees more time to develop the business.
+This reduces the administrative and corporate governance burdens otherwise placed on the directors and frees more time for them to develop the business.
+Indicating the significance of their role, Companies House must be informed within 14 days whenever a company secretary is appointed, removed, or their details change.

 What are the core duties of a company secretary?